oslabs-beta/tkyo-drift/tkyo-drift/README.md

 TODO: Add a section to readme about embedding max length, tokenization, and silent truncation

-TODO: Changine embedding model names (for example, from 'lexical' to 'bagofwords') will brick the log.
+TODO: Changing embedding model names (for example, from 'lexical' to 'bagOfWords') will brick the log.
 Warn the people.

+TODO: Explain limitations of the depth counter and why its only a partial solution.

 # AI Temporal Knowledge Yield Output Drift Tracker (TKYO Drift)